 Bradley Brook is a tributary that drains to the western side of the lower basin of Kezar Lake.
 Water quality data have been collected since 2014.

-Water temperature (below, left fig.) increased at Bradley Brook from May to August and then steadily declined until retrieval in November, closely following air temperatures (data obtained from CCO station).
+Water temperature (below, left fig.) increased at Bradley Brook from May to August and then steadily declined until retrieval in November, closely following air temperatures (data from Fryeburg station).